A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Crisis Response and Emergency Coordination

-A Federal Emergency Coordination Centre (FECC) is established as a civilian authority responsible for:
+A Federal Emergency Coordination Centre (FECC) is formed as a civilian authority responsible for national and cross-border emergency coordination, including natural disasters, public health emergencies, infrastructure threats, and major incidents.

 Defence Neutrality and Military Coordination